Arkaikus/MarvelFavsApi/README.md

 ### Heroku

 Fork this repository, then link it to your own heroku app with `heroku git:remote -a <app-name>` and deploy from heroku site or pushing to heroku remote

-Finally run `make heroku` to run django migrations

 ### Docker